-Green Homes Grant – how they work and how to apply
+Green Homes Grant extension to 2022 – how it works and how to apply

 Here's how the Green Homes Grant works, including latest details of which energy efficiency measures are covered, advice on which projects to undertake and how to find a tradesperson

 6 minute read

 In July the Chancellor announced that homeowners will be able to claim vouchers of up to £5,000 for energy-saving home improvements, with the poorest getting up to £10,000.